BitcoinCacheMachine/BitcoinCacheMachine/cli/README.md

 * BCM_SSH_DIR:            Directory where SSH public keys (e.g., known_hosts) are placed.
 'N/A' if not set.
 * BCM_ACTIVE:             [0|1] - Set to 0 to switch the BCM context to your home directory.
 This will update the above directories to be in $HOME.
 * BCM_DEBUG:              [0|1] - Whether the 'bcm' CLI should emit detailed information.
-* BCM_DEFAULT_CHAIN:      All `bcm stack` commands are deployed against the active chain: "testnet", "mainnet", or "regtest".
-BCM_DEFAULT_CHAIN is used in defining [LXD projects](https://github.com/lxc/lxd/blob/master/doc/projects.md), which allows you to deploy distinct data centers on common hardware.
+* BCM_CHAIN:      All `bcm stack` commands are deployed against the active chain: "testnet", "mainnet", or "regtest".
+BCM_CHAIN is used in defining [LXD projects](https://github.com/lxc/lxd/blob/master/doc/projects.md), which allows you to deploy distinct data centers on common hardware.
 * BCM_CLUSTER:            Current cluster under management;
 * LXD_REMOTE:             Name of the cluster your LXD client is currently configured to target.
 * BCM_LXD_IMAGE_CACHE:    If set, BCM will pull LXD images from this host.